CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 ## How often is data updated?

 Traffic counts are conducted ad-hoc, usually on request for a specific project need.
-As such, the data is not systematically collected.
+As such, the data is not necessarily systematically collected.
 We do not have comprehensive coverage across time or space.

 TMCs are processed automatically, nightly, once made available from the contractor.
 ATRs are loaded manually by staff once data files are received from the contractor.